Carbon Fiber vs Aluminium Tripod - which one is better for you?

 As you saw there are quite a lot of differences between carbon fiber and aluminium tripods.
 If I was you I would prefer the following one based on your situation:

 • Aluminium: If you are just starting your photography, if you don't need a tripod too often or if you prefer studio photography, this material is definitely a great choice to work with.
-Especially if you need a very sturdy and solid one for a great price, you might give the preference to aluminium.
+Especially if you need a very sturdy and solid one for a great price, you might give the preference to aluminum.

-In the end you will be definitely fine with both as long as you consider the following additional tips.
+In the end, you will be definitely fine with both as long as you consider the following additional tips.

 Additional tips

-No matter which brand or which type of material you prefer, please make sure that you won’t buy the cheapest tripod you can find on the market.
+No matter which brand or type of material you prefer, please make sure that you won’t buy the cheapest tripod you can find on the market.
 I saw so many people during my travels, having camera gear for a few thousand bucks attached to a 20€ tripod.
 When your expensive gear gets damaged because you saved some money on your tripod you didn’t save anything.

 Just don't!

-The same applies to the quality overall, because tripod definitely isn’t tripod.
+The same applies to the quality overall, because a tripod definitely isn’t a tripod.
 I tried a lot of them, also started very early with a cheap one and it was a real pain to adjust the camera orientation.
 It literally destroyed me so many opportunities and images because I had a bad tripod or because I didn’t take it with me because it was to heavy to carry it every day with me.
 Anything you do in life also has something called opportunity costs, which means that if you experience the most amazing sunset in your life in New York for example and you are not able to capture it, you won’t get this chance as easy again as eating a bagel for breakfast the next morning.
 It would cost you a huge amount of time and money to come back to this place over and over again, so always keep this in mind and don’t just save a few bucks when the trip itself costs thousands of Euros/Dollars/…

-70€ is what I pay each time I fill up my cars tank and every time I am at a spot where my tripod makes it harder to get the photo I want is wasted money you could have saved on staying home, enjoying the evening with other activities.
+70€ is what I pay each time I fill up my car's tank and every time I am at a spot where my tripod makes it harder to get the photo I want is wasted money you could have saved on staying home, enjoying the evening with other activities.
 Please remember those things when buying a tripod and get the one that suits you best.
-I definitely can recommend you the Rollei c5i series I am using now for quite a while and they are not paying me to say this.
-It’s just a great way to get started with a very good quality and without paying 1000€ or more for your tripod.
+I definitely can recommend the Rollei c5i series I have been using now for quite a while and they are not paying me to say this.
+It’s just a great way to get started with very good quality and without paying 1000€ or more for your tripod.
 There is always something that’s better, the question that remains though is if you need this "something".

 Thank you for reading this article about Carbon Fiber vs. Aluminium tripods.
 I talked so much and now I would love to hear your opinion about this topic!
 Which kind of tripod are you using?
 Let me know in the comments below.